alecramsay/baseline/notes/states.md

 - WA
 - WI

-Water-only precincts and connectivity issues:
+Water-only precincts & connectivity issues:

+- ?? <= Find one of these ...

+Used BGs instead of VTDs:

+- OR

+Uses tracts & BGs, has water-only precincts & connectivity issues:

 - CA: What graph(s) do I need?!?